atomable/atomable/docs/configuring-atomable.md

 The configuration file is to let our runtime know what you want from the original http request.
 Our runtime will extract what you want, check for its validity, then send it to your module only if everything is as you asked for.

-It is important to know that the order in which you declare your parameters is the order in which the runtime will send the parameters to your module.
+It is important to know that the order in which you declare your parameters is the order in which the runtime will send them to your module.

 ## Wildcard

-When you want to receive everything associated with a certain parameter type (query, body, headers), you can use the wildcard `'*'`.
+When you want to receive everything associated with a certain parameter type (`query`, `body`, `headers`), you can use the wildcard `'*'`.

-It is important to know that when using a wildcard, the value for `required` is ignored, and is always false.
+It is important to know that when using a wildcard, the value for `required` is ignored, and is always `false`.
 This means that you have no guarantee that something will be passed as an argument to your module.

 # Examples
 ## Example for an endpoint to search for a cat: